WAZIPOINT Engineering Science & Technology: 7 Step: How Find Cable Fault Location

 Sponsored:

-Step 4 - Fault identification: First need to identify the faulty phase from multiple cables and then find the resistance of fault.
+Step 4 - Fault identification: First need to identify the faulty phase from multiple cables and then find the resistance of the fault.
 Typically, if the fault is found to be below 100 Ohms, a low voltage pulse (e.g., 40 V) from a TDR (time domain reflectometer) can be used.
-If the fault is a higher resistance (> 100 Ohm), a low voltage pulse will likely not see it, needs an Impulse generator (shock discharge).
+If the fault is a higher resistance (> 100 Ohm), a low voltage pulse will likely not see it, and needs an Impulse generator (shock discharge).

 Step 5 – Fault pre-location: A reliable and precise pre-location method is necessary to locate a cable fault quickly and efficiently.